-Method - 1

 All revenue items are passed through H.O.
 Account.
 Journal entries

-(a) For all revenue expenses that appear in the debit si de of Branch Tradin g A/c
+(a) For all revenue expenses that appear in the debit sid e of Branch Trading A/c

 H.O.
 A/c Dr.

-To, Opening Stock A/c
+To Opening Stock A/c

-" Purchase A/c Actual amount
+,, Purchase A/c $(-1)^{-1}$ Actual amount

-" Goods Received from H.O.
+,, Goods Received from H.O.
 A/c

-"All revenue expenses
+,, All revenue expenses fDu-u-h Tu-diu- A /-

-(b) For all revenue incomes that appear in the credit side de of Branch Tradin g A/c
+(b) For all revenue incomes that appear in the credit sid e of Branch Trading A/C

 Sales A/c Dr.

 Closing Stock A/c Dr. Actual amount

-All revenue incomes A/c Dr. Actual amount
+All revenue incomes A/c Dr.

-To, H.O.
+To H.O.
 A/c

-(c) For all Branch Assets: ·
+(c) For all Branch Assets:

 H.O.
 A/c Dr. Actual amount

-To, Branch Assets A/c Actual amount
+To Branch Assets A/c Actual amount

 (d) For all Branch Liabilities:

-Branch Liabilities A/c Dr. A stual amount
+Branch Liabilities A/c Dr. A stral are sure t

-To, H.O.
+To H.O.
 A/c Actual amount

-Method - 2 •

-In this case, net profit or net loss is transferred to He branch liabilities will remain the same. ead Office Account, but treatment of branch assets ar
+In this case, net profit or net loss is transferred to Head Office Account, but treatment of branch assets and branch liabilities will remain the same.

+1

 (a) For Net Profit:

 Profit & Loss A/c Dr.

-To, H.O.
+To H.O.
 A/c with the amount of net loss

 with the amount of net profit

 (b) For Net Loss:

 H.O.
-A/c Dr.
+A/c Dr. with the amount of net loss

-To, Profit & Loss A/c with the amount of net loss
+To Profit & Loss A/c with the amount of net loss